smrtdev06/privychat/PROMO_CODE_GUIDE.md

-# Promo Code Redemption Guide
+# Promo Code Redemption Guide - PrivyCalc

-Complete guide for implementing and using promo code redemption in the Stealth Chat mobile app.
+Complete guide for implementing and using promo code redemption in the PrivyCalc mobile app.

 ## Overview